openenergymonitor/guide/source/technical/index.markdown

 ### {% linkable_title Energy Monitoring %}

-Energy monitoring on the emonPi and emonTx is acheved using [emonLib](https://github.com/openenergymonitor/emonlib) discrete sampling and the ATmega328's 10-bit ADC.
+Energy monitoring on the emonPi and emonTx is achieved using [emonLib](https://github.com/openenergymonitor/emonlib) discrete sampling and the ATmega328's 10-bit ADC.
 By default samples are taken once every 5 seconds.

 **See [Fundamental Building block Resources](/technical/resources#fundamentals)**